Multiple Sclerosis (MS) FAQs

 Q:What is myelin?

-Q:Which is a common symptom of MS?
+Q:Imbalance is a common symptom of MS. True or false?

 Q:Do people die from MS?